 See, the amount you pay for SEO services depends on a lot of factors, including the size of your business, where you’re currently at with your SEO, and the extent of the services you require.

-Let’s say you’re a small business that has done zero search engine optimization work in the past.
+Let’s say you’re a small business that has done zero search engine marketing work in the past.
 You should expect to pay more per month than a business of a similar size that’s invested in technical SEO and has a good number of existing backlinks and high-quality content.

 Your current situation: Where is your business sitting in terms of SEO?
 Where are you ranking?
 How competitive is your industry and the keywords you’re targeting?